FarmEcon LLC Monthly Turkey Supply-Use Tracker

-The number represents the buffer stock held in frozen stocks at locations surveyed by USDA.
+The number represents days-adjusted buffer stock held in frozen stocks at locations surveyed by USDA.
 It shows how many days it would take to use up those stocks at the current use rate.

 There is, naturally, significant seasonality to the statistic.
 During the year millions of pounds of frozen whole bird stocks are put back for the holiday season, then sold mainly in October-November.
 The typical peak stocks are in June or July at about 35 to 40 days.
 After that, frozen birds start to move to retail freezer space, and disappear from the USDA Cold Storage Report.
 The seasonal low is always November, and generally around 10 days.

 In addition to total frozen stocks, USDA also publishes monthly estimates of several categories of turkey cuts and whole birds.
 These data are shown in the graph below.